 We also have an important factor here, which is the ministry of education.
 This was the biggest joke, saying that, the MoE in Palestine does not accredit the school and that they have no power in Jerusalem.
 The usual cliché of blaming occupation (from the MoE side) …

 This could have put the school in the worse situation to be lying all along to families.
-But this was also not hard to prove, we were able to bring in certificates for students who graduated and the ministry of education in the PA accredited their certificates.
-So the ministry was lying.
+But this was also not hard to prove, we were able to bring in certificates for students who graduated, and the ministry of education in the PA accredited their certificates.
+So the department was lying.

-Here, I found myself in a situation squeezed like a dry lemon with a hard hammer on my head: there is a school that is unresponsive, except by sending (assumingly) a comment to the article that seemed (through its anti Palestinian obvious tone) to be written by the Israeli spokesperson on FB (avi deri), or \and to what I learnt from one of the school girls who spoke well about me in class when the teacher was using my bad English as a way to speak badly about me, which cost the girl a detention.
-Yesterday the school also decided to celebrate heritage day and one would see olives all over FB to prove the Palestinian identity of the school.
+Here, I found myself in a situation squeezed like a dry lemon with a hard hammer on my head: there is a school that is unresponsive, except by sending (assumingly) a comment to the article that seemed (through its anti-Palestinian distinct tone) to be written by the Israeli spokesperson on FB (Avi Der’i), or \and to what I learnt from one of the school girls who spoke well about me in class when the teacher was using my bad English as a way to talk poorly about me, which cost the girl a detention.
+Yesterday the school also decided to celebrate heritage day, and one would see olives all over FB to prove the Palestinian identity of the school.

 The different social media settings that belong to the school people are still raging with anger on me.
 I was pushing too hard.
 Reflected the harsh and ugly reality that each is hiding behind.

-But then there is the governmental level.
+But then there is the executive level.
 A ministry of education that is denying having anything to do with the school …

-Good news is ….
-The issue became a public opinion … Bad news is …those parents who are clueless about the dangers this imply on their children are still insisting to fight on behalf of the school instead of putting hands in creating a better educational environment for their children..
+Good news is … The issue became a public opinion … The bad news is …those parents who are clueless about the dangers this imply on their children are still insisting on fighting on behalf of the school instead of putting hands in creating a better educational environment for their children.

 I will always acknowledge any side that tries to help build better future for our children … but this does not mean that we follow like slaves.
-They come to invest for their own benefit not ours . they should know as much as we should insist on ,that the service they give is not for free , and it is services that suit us that need to be given to our children.
+They come to invest for their benefit, not ours.
+They should know as much as we should insist on, that the service they give is not for free, and it is services that suit us that need to be given to our children.
 We cannot live imperialism and colonialism in the same instant.